-In August 1983, the Stray Cats strutted onto record-store shelves with Rant N’ Rave With the Stray Cats, the first album in the trio’s career that was released at the same time in the U.S. and the U.K.
+The Stray Cats strutted onto record-store shelves on Aug.
+15, 1983 with Rant N’ Rave With the Stray Cats, the first album in the trio’s career that was released at the same time in the U.S. and the U.K.

 Although the Stray Cats formed in Massapequa, N.Y., the band – guitarist Brian Setzer, upright bassist Lee Rocker and drummer Slim Jim Phantom – found initial success across the pond, releasing their self-titled debut there in February 1981 and following it up with Gonna Ball in October.